replicate/keepsake/web/docs/python.md

 ## API

-#### `replicate.init(**params)`
+#### `replicate.init(params)`

 Create and return an experiment.

+It takes one argument: `params`, a dictionary of hyperparameters to record along with the experiment.

 The entire working directory will be saved to storage to save a copy of the code.
-Any keyword arguments will be recorded as hyperparameters.

 To determine the storage location, this method will read `replicate.yaml` file in the working directory and use the `storage` option.
 [Learn more in the reference documentation.](replicate-yaml.md)